apache/flink/docs/content/docs/connectors/table/hive/hive_functions.md

 ## Use Native Hive Aggregate Functions

 If [HiveModule]({{< ref "docs/dev/table/modules" >}}#hivemodule) is loaded with a higher priority than CoreModule, Flink will try to use the Hive built-in function first.
-And then for Hive built-in aggregation function, Flink currently uses sort-based aggregation strategy.
-Compared to hash-based aggregation strategy, the performance is worse, so from Flink 1.17, we have implemented some of Hive's aggregation functions natively in Flink.
+And then for Hive built-in aggregation functions, Flink can only use the sort-based aggregation operator now.
+Therefore, from Flink 1.17, we have introduced some native hive aggregation functions, which can be executed using a hash-based aggregation operator.

-These functions will use the hash-agg strategy and code gen for the fixed-length aggregate buffer to improve performance.
-Otherwise, sort-agg strategy will be chosen.
 Currently, only five functions are supported, namely sum/count/avg/min/max, and more aggregation functions will be supported in the future.
-Users can use the native aggregation function by turning on the option `table.exec.hive.native-agg-function.enabled`, which brings significant performance improvement to the job.
+User can use the native aggregation function by turning on the option `table.exec.hive.native-agg-function.enabled`, which brings significant performance improvement to the job.

 <table class="table table-bordered">
   <thead>